 —Sun Tzu, The Art of War

-Fim Elite: Specially trained and armed to the teeth, Elites are far more deadly than typical Fim Soldiers.
-Kill them quickly—preferably from a distance—or they will certainly kill you!
+Fim Elite: Specially trained and armed to the teeth, elites are far more deadly than typical Fim soldiers.

-Fim Officer: Highly experienced and well armed and armored, the grey-shirted Fim officers are far from mere pencil pushers.
-They have proven notoriously difficult to assassinate and have even personally killed several of our most seasoned soldiers and mercenaries.
+Fim Officer: Highly experienced and well armed and armored, Fim officers are not to be mistaken for mere pencil pushers.
+They’ve proven notoriously difficult to assassinate and are responsible for the deaths of many of our most seasoned soldiers and mercenaries.
 Neutralize them when the opportunity arises, but treat with extreme caution.

-Beast: These dog-like animals are trained to attack humans on sight, and they take their training to heart!
-Dispatch them quickly or they may overwhelm you.
+Beast: These animals are large, strong, and trained to attack humans on sight.
+Dispatch them quickly or they may overwhelm you!

-Mysterious Ooze: The underlying biology of these strange creatures continues to baffle human scientists.
-Composed primarily of a more-or-less heterogeneous “ooze,” these life forms nonetheless exhibit a fairly well-defined (and very large) head region dominated by two large eyes.
-Lacking mouths, they consume their prey by secreting corrosive compounds and digestive enzymes directly on them and then absorbing what remains directly through their skin.
+Mysterious Ooze: The physiology of these strange creatures baffles human scientists.
+Composed of a mostly heterogeneous “ooze,” these life forms nonetheless exhibit a fairly well-defined (and enormous!) head region dominated by two large eyes.
+Lacking mouths, they consume their prey by spraying corrosive compounds and digestive enzymes directly on them and then absorbing the remains.
 Needless to say, you don’t want one of these dissolving through your armor!

-Floating Monstrosity: Apparently composed entirely of plasma, it is unknown whether the Fim discovered or created these bizarre entities.
-What is known is that they are highly powerful and difficult to destroy.
-Nonetheless, they will eventually dissipate under continuous firepower.
-Just pray they do not sneak up behind you!
+Floating Monstrosity: Apparently composed entirely of plasma, it is unknown whether the Fim discovered these bizarre entities or created them.
+What is known is that they’re highly powerful and difficult to destroy.
+Avoid whenever possible!

 - “Up” button: Press once to step forward, twice to turn left.

-- “Select” button: Fire your laser gun to demolish walls and kill enemies!
+- “Select” button: Fire your laser rifle to demolish walls and kill enemies!

 - “Down” button: Press once to step back, twice to turn right.

 - “Back” button: Press to return to the main menu, effectively pausing the game.
-(Press from the main menu to exit the game.)
+Press again from the main menu to exit the game.

-If you’d like to report an issue or have any other feedback, advice, or questions you’d like to share, please leave a comment below or on SpaceMerc‘s Google+ and Facebook pages or send me an email: david[at]davidcdrake[dot]com.
-You may also support my ongoing work by sending a contribution to my email address via PayPal.
-Finally, remember to check out my other Pebble game projects: MazeCrawler and PebbleQuest!
+If you’d like to report an issue or have any other feedback, advice, or questions you’d like to share, please leave a comment below, post a comment on SpaceMerc‘s Google+ or Facebook page, or send me an email: david[at]davidcdrake[dot]com.
+Please also feel free to support my work by sending a contribution to my email address via PayPal.